 Dr. Tacci received his B.S. from Cornell University, M.D. with distinction from the University of Rochester and J.D. magna cum laude from the Syracuse University College of Law.
 He completed residency training in General Preventive Medicine and Public Health at the New York State Department of Health, and residency and research fellowship training in Occupational and Environmental Medicine at Harvard University.

-In addition, Dr. Waalen has been Associate Director of the General Preventive Medicine Residency Program at the University of California San Diego/San Diego State University (SDSU) for 17 years, is current Director-Elect and Adjunct Associate Professor in the School of Public Health at SDSU.
-She has held several prior leadership positions within ACPM: Chair of the Board Review Course, Director of the College’s In-Service Examination, West Regent on the Board of Directors from 2009-2013 and Chair of the Annual Meeting in 2007.
-She received the College’s Distinguished Service Award in 2010.
+In addition, Dr. Waalen is Director of the General Preventive Medicine Residency Program at the University of California San Diego/San Diego State University (SDSU) and Adjunct Associate Professor in the School of Public Health at SDSU.
+She has held several prior leadership positions within ACPM and received the College’s Distinguished Service Award in 2010.
 She has done extensive work as the developer of the Certification Examination for the American and International Boards of Lifestyle Medicine, since the examination’s start in 2016.

-Please note, while all member types from Fellows to med students are encouraged to participate, this event is limited to current ACPM members only.
-If you are unsure of your membership status or need to renew your membership before registering, you can review your member record online here: members.acpm.org/login.aspx.
-Register
+Please note, while all member types from Fellows to Medical Students are encouraged to participate, this event is limited to current ACPM members only.
+If you are unsure of your membership status or need to renew your membership before registering, you can review your member record online here.